tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

  where
    below p = partition (<p)
    above p = partition (>=p)
    partition comparison = sort . filter comparison
 ```

-The defintion of the `partition` function in this version uses the `.` operator for [function composition](tgdwyer.github.io/higherorderfunctions/#composition).
-That is `partition comparison` is the composition of `sort` and `filter comparison`.
+The `list` parameter for `below` and `above` has been eta-reduced away just as we were able to [eta-reduce lambda calculus expressions](https://tgdwyer.github.io/lambdacalculus/#lambda-calculus-cheatsheet).
+The definition of the `partition` function in this version uses the `.` operator for [function composition](tgdwyer.github.io/higherorderfunctions/#composition).
+That is `partition comparison` is the composition of `sort` and `filter comparison` and again the `list` parameter is eta-reduced away.

-Creating partition in this way means that we don't have to thread through the list parameter, it becomes implicit.
 We will discuss such [point-free style](tgdwyer.github.io/haskell3/#point-free-code) again - but the point here is that it makes the code not only more compact, but also means that it reads almost like a natural language declarative definition of the algorithm.

 Although it looks like the comparison parameter could also go away here with eta conversion, actually the low precedence of the `.` operator means there is (effectively) implicit parentheses around filter comparison.
 We will see how to [more agressively refactor code to be point-free later](tgdwyer.github.io/haskell3/#point-free-code).